Super-Young Nutritional Health

 Vitamin B12 is an essential vitamin found in meat products and certain algae such as seaweed.
 It helps maintain healthy nerve cells and red blood cells and is also needed to make DNA, the genetic material in all cells.
 Both high and low vitamin B12 blood test levels may indicate an underlying problem.
 Low levels can suggest anaemia, a parasite or hyperthyroidism, whilst high levels can be a sign of liver disease, diabetes or kidney failure.

 This ferritin test is a measure of how much iron you have stored in your body.
 Low ferritin can be a sign of anaemia caused by iron deficiency.
-This test can also be used to investigate iron overload syndrome (haemochromatosis) which is an inherited condition where your body cannot remove excess iron.
+This ferritin test measures how much iron you have stored in your body.

 Test instructions